Texas Rangers (baseball): Ballpark

 Globe Life Field, in Arlington, Texas, began serving as the home of the Texas Rangers in 2020.
 Globe Life and Accident Insurance Company, a subsidiary of McKinney-based Torchmark Corporation, owns the naming rights for the facility through 2048.
 The new ballpark is located across the street just south of Choctaw Stadium, the Rangers' previous home.
 Choctaw Stadium was previously named The Ballpark in Arlington, the original name of the facility which opened in 1994.
-The stadium name changed to Ameriquest Field in Arlington in 2004.
-With the crisis in the mortgage industry, Ameriquest gave up the naming rights to the stadium in 2007 and the stadium became known as Rangers Ballpark in Arlington.
-This name would remain until the ballpark naming rights were sold to Globe Life and Accident Insurance Company in 2014 changing the ballpark name to Globe Life Park in Arlington.
-The original Arlington, Texas home of the Texas Rangers was Arlington Stadium and was located north of where Choctaw Stadium is now.
-Arlington Stadium was torn down to make room for The Ballpark in Arlington.
+Naming rights were sold to Globe Life and Accident Insurance Company in 2014 who changed the ballpark name to Globe Life Park in Arlington.